 “We’re going round the world…” I said.

-“Put that down please,” said the shop owner, quickly coming out of his reverie and stopping playing.
+“Put that down please,” said the shop owner, quickly coming out of his reverie.

 “I was just looking at…”